Download the all-new Republic app:

 Advertisement

-Machine learning is an application of AI that provides systems ability to automatically learn and improve from experience without being explicitly programmed.
+Machine learning is an application of AI that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.

 Advertisement